Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/overview/_index.md

 ## How it works

-This plugin addresses the inability of the Kong API Gateway to authenticate API calls using client certificates received in HTTP headers, rather than through traditional TLS termination.
-This occurs in scenarios where TLS traffic is not terminated at the Kong API Gateway, but rather at an external CDN or load balancer, and the client certificate is preserved in an HTTP header for further validation.
+This plugin addresses the inability of the {{site.base_gateway}} to authenticate API calls using client certificates received in HTTP headers, rather than through traditional TLS termination.
+This occurs in scenarios where TLS traffic is not terminated at the {{site.base_gateway}}, but rather at an external CDN or load balancer, and the client certificate is preserved in an HTTP header for further validation.

-Existing options, such as the mtls-auth plugin, are not sufficient as they are designed for traditional TLS termination and do not support receiving client certificates in HTTP headers.
-Additionally, these plugins do not provide the necessary flexibility and configurability to accommodate the varying requirements of different customers and use cases.
+The Header Cert Authentication plugin is similar to the [mTLS Auth plugin](/hub/kong-inc/mtls-auth).
+However, the mTLS plugin is only designed for traditional TLS termination, while the Header Cert Auth plugin also provides support for client certificates in headers.

-The plugin extracts the client certificate from the HTTP header and validates it against the configured CA list.
+The Header Cert Auth plugin extracts the client certificate from the HTTP header and validates it against the configured CA list.
 If the certificate is valid, the plugin maps the certificate to a consumer based on the common name field.

 The plugin validates the certificate provided against the configured CA list based on the requested route or service: